yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 |INTEL | D3D11VA | VA-API |

-Please note that, since the GPU used to decode videos isn't necessarily the same as the one used for rendering, NVDEC is preferred on Windows over D3D11VA, as the performance experienced with the latter when the iGPU is used for decoding was lower.
+Please note that, since the GPU used to decode videos isn't necessarily the same as the one used for rendering, NVDEC is preferred on Windows over D3D11VA, as the performance experienced with the latter when it defaults to using the iGPU for decoding was lower.

 Similarly, VA-API is preferred along with the integrated graphics card on Linux (when available), as it was reported that this combination yielded better performance than using the discrete GPU to decode videos.

-Next on the list, we have had reports of noise artefacts appearing in the videos of some games.
+Next on the list, we have had reports of noisy artifacts appearing in the videos of some games.
 Notably, those that were encoded with the
 [VP9 format](https://en.wikipedia.org/wiki/VP9).
 epicboy [investigated the problem and solved it by stubbing `UnmapBuffer`](https://github.com/yuzu-emu/yuzu/pull/6799), a driver command that is, as you could guess, used to free
 GPU memory held by a buffer.